seunghunee/urio/README.md

 ## Kernel Support

 io_uring is available since Linux kernel 5.1.
 So urio requires at least kernel 5.1 or newer.
 Even your kernel supports io_uring, some new features may be not supported.
-Please check [API Docs][docs-url] if features you want to use is supported by the kernel you are using.
+Please check [API Docs][docs-url] and make sure that features you want to use is supported by the kernel you are using.

 [docs-badge]: https://docs.rs/urio/badge.svg
 [docs-url]: https://docs.rs/urio